 Whatever your situation, whichever way you’re leaning, we’re here to help.

-We’ll have a look at whether to build or buy a playhouse and how to do it.
-All of that and more, after the jump.
-But before we start, let’s look at some:
+This guide is 100% dedicated to getting you set up with a playhouse.
+We’ll have a look at the specifics of building or buying a playhouse – and how to do both.
+All of that and more, after the jump!

 But the term ‘playhouse’ doesn’t always mean just one thing.

 We all know what comes to mind when we think ‘classic playhouse’ – an American Gothic-style playhouse.
 Right?
 Ok, maybe not.
 But the point is, there are a million and one different ways to build and decorate a playhouse.
 Some popular classics include:

 - Log cabin playhouse

 - Tower playhouse (with/ without ladder or slide)

 See, there’s more than meets the eye when it comes to types of a playhouse.
 Heck, if you’ve got some time and patience, you could even learn how to grow a child’s playhouse – you might be waiting for quite a while though!